Edited by: Jessica Merritt

-A spiritual sanctuary located on a lush hillside with freestanding suites and a secluded location, Amankila offers freestanding bungalows, each of which has a terrace, sea views, a 4-poster bed, Wi-Fi, and more.
+A spiritual sanctuary located on a lush hillside with freestanding suites and a secluded location, Amankila offers freestanding bungalows, each with a terrace, sea views, a 4-poster bed, Wi-Fi, and more.

 There are 34 suites in total, each a minimum of 1,011 square feet and designed with privacy and views in mind.
-The suite contains a king bed, rattan chairs, a coconut shell table, a living area with a writing desk, a window-side divan, a daybed, a beautiful bathroom with dressing areas, a twin vanity, a bathtub, a separate shower/toilet, as well as free Wi-Fi, a coffee machine, and a personal bar.
+The suite contains a king bed, rattan chairs, a coconut shell table, a living area with a writing desk, a window-side divan, and a daybed, as well as free Wi-Fi, a coffee machine, and a personal bar.
+The beautiful bathroom has dressing areas, a twin vanity, a bathtub, and a separate shower and toilet.

-When you’re at the property, you can reserve activities and experiences like cruising, diving, surfing, stand-up paddleboarding, cycling, trekking tours, craft villages, and much, much more.
+When you’re at the property, you can reserve activities and experiences such as cruising, diving, surfing, stand-up paddleboarding, cycling, trekking tours, and craft villages.

 Average standard room rates sit around $750 to $1,000 per night, with the average hovering around $950 per night.
 If you’re looking for a standard room, be sure to book the Garden Suite.

-Truly a forest sanctuary in the middle of nowhere, this incredible hotel is closest to Yogyakarta.
-Amanjiwo is approximately an hour away from Yogyakarta, but its placement among the dense, lush, tropical forests of Java is intentional.
+Truly a forest sanctuary in the middle of nowhere, Amanjiwo is about an hour from Yogyakarta, placed intentionally among the dense, lush, tropical forests of Java.

 Each of the awe-inspiring, standalone suites has picturesque views of Borobudur and rice paddies.
-Also, the suites start at 2,615 square feet in size, complete with a private walled garden, a central 4-pillar king bed on a raised terrazzo platform, a bathroom with a sunken outdoor bathtub, a twin vanity, dressing areas, a separate shower/toilet, terrazzo flooring, a personal bar, Wi-Fi, a Bose audio system, and more.
+Also, the suites start at 2,615 square feet in size, complete with a private walled garden, a central 4-pillar king bed on a raised terrazzo platform, terrazzo flooring, a personal bar, Wi-Fi, a Bose audio system, and more.
+The bathroom has a sunken outdoor bathtub, a twin vanity, dressing areas, and a separate shower and toilet,

-Activities include nature immersions, UNESCO site visits, rural village festivals, and much more.
+Activities include nature immersions, UNESCO site visits, and rural village festivals.

-The standard room is called the Borobudur suite, which averages around $781 per night but ranges from $750 to $1,250 per night.
+The standard room is the Borobudur suite, which averages around $1,000 per night but ranges from $800 to $1,500 per night.

 Aman’s singular property in the Kingdom of Bhutan is Amankora.
 Located near Thimphu, the capital of Bhutan, Amankora is representative of the culture of Bhutan.

 Amankora consists of 76 suites in 5 lodges, each located strategically across remote yet idyllic valleys.
-And Amankora offers a 16-year history in Bhutan, which is the longest across all of Bhutan.
+Amankora offers a 16-year history in Bhutan.

 Each suite is crafted from Bhutanese indigenous materials and culture.
-Each suite contains a king bed, window seat, traditional wood-burning stove (Bukhari), bathroom with a large soaking tub and twin vanity, separate shower and toilets, dressing areas, free Wi-Fi, and a minimum of 560 square feet of space.
+You’ll find a king bed, window seat, traditional wood-burning stove (Bukhari), free Wi-Fi, and a minimum of 560 square feet of space.
+The bathroom has a large soaking tub and twin vanity, separate shower and toilets, and dressing areas.

 On the premises, you’ll find numerous inventive dining options as well as 5 spas.

-But the neatest part of this property is that it acts as a gateway to the Himalayas, and its experiences certainly revolve around a holistic spiritual immersion.
+But the biggest perk of this property is that it acts as a gateway to the Himalayas and its experiences certainly revolve around a holistic spiritual immersion.
 These experiences range from ancient temple (dzong) visits to eye-opening hikes and cycle tours and even meeting Buddhist monks.

 Aman-i-Khas certainly stacks up high in the most unique Aman resorts list.
 This chic resort, also in Rajasthan, neighbors Ranthambore National Park.
 But what makes this property eccentric is the fact that the resort consists of ultra-luxe, safari-style tents.

-And with just 10 of these Mughal-inspired tents, you can begin to appreciate how exclusive this chic property is.
-Each of the tents has nearly 20-feet high canopies, air conditioning, sitting areas, bedroom and bathroom separated via cotton drapes, a seated sundeck, and Wi-Fi.
+And with just 10 of these Mughal-inspired tents, you can appreciate how exclusive this chic property is.
+Each of the tents has nearly 20-foot high canopies, air conditioning, sitting areas, a bedroom and bathroom separated via cotton drapes, a seated sundeck, and Wi-Fi.

-This property is set in 10 acres of the pristine Rajasthan wilderness, offering unrivaled access to nature and luxurious campfire lodging.
+This property is set on 10 acres of the pristine Rajasthan wilderness, offering unrivaled access to nature and luxurious campfire lodging.